NerdCowboy/nerdcowboy/content/blog/getting-into-ui-ux/index.md

 ### Aarron Walter

-Designing for emotion is a favorite of mine.
+Designing for Emotion is a favorite of mine.
 I refer back to it anytime I work for branding on a company as it has some exercises in there to help you create a brand persona which helps keep your design and copy true to the core.
 [Designing for Emotion](http://www.abookapart.com/products/designing-for-emotion)

 ### Jared Spool